Saskia Haalebos by Exhibitions

 Jodie Cunningham, A little much for me, 2018.
 Digital print on fibre rag 310gsm.

-Val Gee by Kirrily Jordan
+Val Gee by Exhibitions

 A painter and printer, Val’s works are largely abstract or of representational imagery with abstract elements.
 Inspiration comes from organic sources and the emotional response to images as they present themselves.
 Inspiration can come from a glimpse or an immersion into a subject, with intuitive response and imagination shaping the final imagery.